makarasty/MindustryServerMonitoringBot/README.md

   - `OnlineEmoji`: Emoji representing an online server (use Discord custom emoji format).
   - `OfflineEmoji`: Emoji representing an offline server (use Discord custom emoji format).

+- **Bot.Messages:**
+  - `readyForSetup`: Message displayed when initiating setup.
+  - `channelID`: Template for displaying the channel ID during setup.
+  - `messageID`: Template for displaying the message ID after setup.
+  - `unknownServer`: Default text for unknown servers.
+  - `unknownMap`: Default text for unknown maps.
+  - `unknownGamemode`: Default text for unknown game modes.
+  - `updateFrequency`: Template for footer text indicating update frequency and last update time.
+  - `madeBy`: Template for footer text indicating the bot's creator.
+  - `embedTitle`: Title of the embed message.
+  - `embedDescription`: Description of the embed message, displaying total servers and players.
+  - `serverFieldTemplate`: Template for each server's field in the embed.
+  - **Error Messages:**
+    - `errorGuildNotFound`
+    - `errorChannelNotFound`
+    - `errorChannelNotText`
+    - `errorMemberNotFound`
+    - `errorMessageNotFound`
+    - `errorFetchingData`
+  - **Logging Messages:**
+    - `logBotReady`: Log message when the bot is ready.
+    - `logMessageChanged`: Log message when the embed message is successfully updated.

 **Note:** Ensure that your `config.js` exports the configuration correctly and that all necessary dependencies (like `ActivityType` from `discord.js`) are imported as shown.

 ## Usage